-In the past, financial markets have been subject to significant stress resulting in steep falls in perceived or actual financial asset values, particularly due to volatility in global financial markets and the resulting widening of credit spreads.
+In the past, financial markets have been subject to significant stress resulting in steep falls in perceived or actual financial asset values, particularly due to volatility in global financial markets and the resulting widening of credit spreads, including as a result of the COVID-19 pandemic.
 The Issuer has material exposures to securities, loans and other investments that are recorded at fair value and are therefore exposed to potential negative fair value adjustments.
 Asset valuations in future periods, reflecting then-prevailing market conditions, may result in negative changes in the fair values of the Issuer's financial assets and these may also translate into increased impairments.
 In addition, the value ultimately realized by the Issuer on disposal may be lower than the current fair value.
 Any of these factors could require the Issuer to record negative fair value adjustments, which may have a material adverse effect on the Issuer's operating results, financial condition or prospects.